ChristianChiarulli/blog/content/Miniconda/02-How-to use-miniconda.md

 ## Creating a Virtual Environment

 ```
-conda create --name <myenv> python=<3.7> pip -y
+conda create -n <myenv> python=<3.7> pip -y
 ```

 This command will create a virtual environment with the following properties:

-- -name myenv You can choose any name you want here
+- -n myenv You can choose any name you want here
 - python=3.7 you can set the version to be whatever you want such as 2.7 (if you don't specify a version it will choose the latest)
 - -y this just preemptively answers yes to creating the environment